Starting out on Psychic Tours

 Trust your Spirit Communicator

-I have had spirits show themselves dressed in the uniform of the Queen of England’s Coldstream guards, with flamboyant red tunic and bearskin busby.
+I have had spirits show themselves dressed in the uniform of the Queen of England’s Coldstream Guards, with a flamboyant red tunic and bearskin busby.
 And I have had spirit communicators who have shown me everything from bagpipes to Kango hammers to identify who they are.

 If we can give unusual facts that can be verified only by the recipient and no one else in the theater, it helps to negate the skeptics’ accusation that all mediums give cold readings: that we give information that could apply to anyone or that can easily be made to fit with what the recipient wants to hear.
 We mediums need to give this level of irrefutable proof, which comes by trusting the spirit.
 If you have the courage to say what the spirit impresses on your mind, your mediumship will become more accurate.